RosslanKoulli/Complete-Forest-fire-project-/README.md

 Run `pip uninstall numpy` repeatedly until pip says "not installed".
 Python can install the same package in multiple locations and each `uninstall` only finds one copy.

-### `ssh: Permission denied`

-The username, password, or the auth method is wrong.
-Linux usernames are case-sensitive and almost always lowercase.
-If your friend handed you a six-word hyphenated phrase like `morbidly-walk-impure-disrupt-gore-last`, double-check it's an SSH password rather than a Tailscale auth key (Tailscale uses that exact format).

-After three failed attempts the server will close the connection.
-Wait a minute before retrying, since `fail2ban` may also rate-limit your IP for several minutes.

 ### Backend starts but the map page returns 404

 The static-file mount is missing the frontend directory.
 Check that `backend/main.py` finds `frontend/` at `FRONTEND_DIR = Path(__file__).resolve().parent.parent / 'frontend'`.
 If you've copied only `backend/` to the server, copy `frontend/` too.